-Drug Testing in some schools, hospitals, and places of employment conduct drug testing.
+Drug Test is a procedure conducted in some schools, hospitals, and places of employment.
 There are a number of ways this can be done, including pre-employment testing, random testing, reasonable suspicion/cause testing, post-accident testing, return to duty testing and follow-up testing.
 This usually involves collecting urine samples to test for drugs such as marijuana, cocaine, amphetamines, PCP, and opiates.

 - Change jobs frequently